MythicFunkable/BwBEX/README.md

 ```lua
 local BwBEX = require("BwBEX")
 ```
-3. Check out the [wiki](https://github.com/MythicFunkable/BwBEX/wiki) to see all of what this script has to offer!
+3. Scroll down to see all of what this script has to offer!

 Congratulations, you're ready to go!!
 Don't forget to have fun~